The Guide

 Kang Chiao International School is in Xindian, New Taipei City, outside the main Shilin cluster.
 It runs both the IB Diploma and AP alongside boarding, and results are solid: in 2025, 95% of AP candidates scored 3 or above across 960 exams, and the IB Diploma pass rate was 87% with a mean of 31 points.
 It serves around 1,100 students aged 12 to 18.

 This is a school for secondary-age children.
-The boarding option is relevant for families on regional assignments who want their child settled in one place.
-The bilingual Chinese-English environment is a feature for families committed to Mandarin development.
-As far as we can tell, fees are not published publicly; confirm directly with the school, but based on comparable schools in the region, expect a range of roughly USD 16,000 to USD 22,000 per year.
+The boarding option suits families on regional assignments who want their child settled in one place, and the bilingual Chinese-English environment matters if Mandarin development is a priority.
+Fees are not published publicly; confirm directly with the school.
+Expect roughly USD 16,000 to USD 22,000 per year based on comparable schools in the region.

 Grace Christian Academy Taipei